ArtifexSoftware/mupdf.js/docs/how-to-guide/node/page/index.rst

 Extracting Page Text
 -------------------------

-To get the text for a page we can retrieve a StructuredText_ object as `JSON` as follows:
+To get the text for a page we can retrieve a :doc:`../../../classes/StructuredText` object as `JSON` as follows:

 |example_tag|